martinbaste/Laser-Albatross/README.md

 ## Todo
+* Accept parameters and take rest from default
 * Refactor code
 * Maybe have both alignments in the html scroll at the same time.
 * Maybe integrate with bash pipes? check emboss